jnm/kobo-no-docker/README.md

         1. you'll also have to recreate user accounts

 ## nasties
+* some things just don't work without nginx (like serving attachments? need to confirm)
 * periodic tasks (`celery beat`) are completely ignored for the sake of simplicity
-* `apt-get install gdal-bin` on the host unavoidable?
+* `apt install gdal-bin` on the host unavoidable?
 * "`pyuwsgi` is the exact same code as `uwsgi` but" actually has binary wheels?
     * it'd sure be nice not to compile uwsgi from source
         * then we could remove `gcc` and `python3-dev` requirements